ClementBM/clementbm.github.io/_drafts/2023-03-29-reinforcement-learning-connect-four-ray.md

 ![Red Hot Peppers](/assets/2023-03-29/chili-g100503ee3_1280.jpg){: width="100%"  }

-In this post I'll demonstrate how to train an agent to play connect four, and deploy it on hugging face space with a gradio app.
+In this post I'll demonstrate how to train an agent to play connect four using reinforcement learning.
+Then I'll show you how to integrate it in a gradio application and finally making it public by deploying it on hugging face space.
-If you want to learn about the underlying mechanism of reinforcement learning, you'd better look at another post.

-Different than traditional machine learning such as supervised or unsupervised learning.
-Supervised learning: given x, predict y
-Unsupervised learning: given x, simplify y

-If your not familiar with reinforcement learning, just a quick introduction, to get the basic concepts.
-In RL, a software agent makes observations and takes actions within an environment, and in return it receives rewards.
+If you want to learn more about the underlying mechanisms of reinforcement learning, you'd better look at another post.
+This being said, just quick remainder of the basic concept.
+In reinforcement learning (RL), an agent makes observations and takes actions within an environment, and in return it receives rewards.
 Its objective is to learn to act in a way that will maximize its expected rewards over time.
+With RL, an agent can be trained to

-* controlling a robot
+* control a robot
-* thermostat
+* regulate house temperature, thermostat
-* self driving car
+* drive a car, intelligent transportation system (ITS)
-* recommender system
+* make recommandation, recommender system

+Reinforcement learning is different than traditional machine learning such as supervised or unsupervised learning:
+* Supervised learning try to predict y, given x
+* Unsupervised learning try to simplify y, given x

 - [Technical Stack](#technical-stack)
   - [Poetry](#poetry)